manishmadugula/Notes/SystemDesign/systemdesignframework.md

 ### 5. Wrap up ( 3 - 5 minutes)
 - Talk about server failure, network loss, bottlenecks.
+- Talk about error and exception handling, retry etc. Recoverable and non recoverable errors.
 - How to handle the next scale curve from 1 mil to 10 million users example.

 # Tips
 - Use whisical.